 Ketamine’s psychoactive properties made it a favorite of illegal drug users in the 1970s.
 A dissociative anesthetic causing hallucinations when taken in larger than normal doses, ketamine was used in alternative psychotherapies at the time, along with psilocybin and LSD.
 Both psilocybin and LSD have since been banned from psychotherapeutic use.
 However, it is still legal for doctors to use ketamine for non-anesthetic purposes.

 How Does Ketamine Affect the Brain and Body?

-Ketamine blocks (antagonizes) NMDA receptors in the brain to produce anesthetic, hallucinogenic and dissociative effects.
+Ketamine blocks (antagonizes) NMDA receptors in the brain, and in high doses produces anesthetic, hallucinogenic and dissociative effects.
 When administered in low doses, ketamine exerts an antidepressant effect that is still not fully understood.
 Some recent studies seem to indicate ketamine may work as an antidepressant by inhibiting a part of the brain called the lateral habenula, or the “anti-reward” center of the brain.

 Ketamine also increases heart rate and blood pressure by stimulating the sympathetic nervous system.
 In about two in 10 people given ketamine, nausea and vomiting may occur.
 All individuals taking ketamine experience minor bronchodilation which increases airflow in and out of the lungs.

 What Conditions Can Ketamine Treat?

 Ketamine is used to treat asthma or other chronic obstructive airway diseases because of its ability to relax and open airways.
 Emergency medical departments rely on ketamine to sedate individuals requiring painful procedures.
 Doctors give children ketamine to anesthetize and sedate them before performing minor procedures.
 Low doses of ketamine are also used to supplement epidural or spinal analgesia/anesthesia.